kechcole/kechcole/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Django projects such as User Management and Authentication, API Development, Geo-Django.
+- 🌱 I’m currently learning AWS Cloud Computing and Tableau for data analysis.

 <!--
 **kechcole/kechcole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.